Oneflow-Inc/libai/docs/source/tutorials/basics/Config_System.md

 This is the configuration for static `nn.Graph` mode.
 For more information about the static graph mode, refer to the official [nn.Graph docs](https://docs.oneflow.org/master/basics/08_nn_graph.html).

-LiBai has already defined a `GraphBase` class for almost all models used.
-You can simply turn on this option converting eager mode to graph mode.
+LiBai has already defined a `GraphBase` class for almost all models to use.
+You can simply turn on this option to convert eager mode to graph mode.

 The graph config can be found in [graph.py](https://github.com/Oneflow-Inc/libai/blob/main/configs/common/models/graph.py), and two useful options are shown as follows: